CosmicMind/Graph/README.md

 ## Welcome to GraphKit

-GraphKit is a CoreData and Algorithm framework written in Swift.
-It's designed to simplify the complexities when working with CoreData while providing a seamless data-driven architecture for algorithm design.
+GraphKit is a CoreData framework written in Swift.
+It's designed to simplify the complexities when working with CoreData while providing a seamless data-driven architecture.

 ## Features